 - Unprecedented levels of government borrowing

-- Large investment in Gold CFD and ETF financial contracts
+- Large investment in Gold CFD ETF financial contracts

 - Investors hedging against volatile stock markets

-Fine Art, Luxury & Classic Cars and Fine Wine
+Fine Art, Luxury & Classic Cars Fine Wine

 The value of these luxury assets has increased by 5 to 15% in the UK, partly because the pandemic lockdowns mean fewer people have the chance or want to sell.